ash501st/Guessing-Game/README.md

 # Development Environment

-{I made this using Visual Studio Code, with some extensions to allow Java.}
+I made this using Visual Studio Code, with some extensions to allow Java.

-{I used Java for the code, and the Java.Util library.}
+I used Java for the code, and the Java.Util library.

 # Useful Websites